Estuary

 The following are the outcomes:

-• The enriched datasets led to a 7% increase in annual spending by members.
+• The enriched datasets led to a 7% increase in members' annual spending.

 • The improvement in data quality enabled more targeted communications with customers.